miztiik/attribute-based-access-control-ec2/README.md

 Follow this article in **[Youtube](https://www.youtube.com/c/ValaxyTechnologies)**

 Our customer has a team of unicorns.
 They are working on two projects `projectRed` & `projectBlue`.
-The company has decided to reduce permissions overhead and at the same time restrict access to only resources from their own projects.
+The company has decided to reduce permissions overhead and not write complex policies.

-- `projectRed` members should be allowed access to resources with tag `projectName=projectRed` only and nothing else.
+The objective is teams should have access to resources from their own projects and nothing else.

-- `projectBlue` members should be allowed access to objects tagged `projectName=projectBlue` only and nothing else.
+1. `projectRed`- Will have the following tags.
+   - `teamName=teamUnicorn`
+   - `projectName=projectRed`
+1. `projectBlue` Will have the following tags.
+   - `teamName=teamUnicorn`
+   - `projectName=projectBlue`

 ## Lab Setup